Kia Ora! Visit Whakarewarewa!

 Road safety New Zealand/your country

-Our guide now takes us through the village, explaining about the various locations and Māori customs.
+Our guide now takes us through the village, explaining the various locations and Māori customs.

-In Whakarewarewa there are in total 18-25 families living in the houses.
-Today, they have in addition to the traditional utensils and techniques also modern amenities.
-They make for instance use of cars in the village, as well as have a school for the children.
+In Whakarewarewa, there are, in total, 18-25 families living in the houses.
+Today, they have, in addition to the traditional utensils and techniques, also modern amenities.
+They use, for instance, cars in the village and have a school for the children.

 We pass the funeral areas with the Māori cemetery.
-In the village they have two churches: a Catholic church, which is the original one, and an Anglican church.
-A big eruption occurred in 1850 which destroyed the previous Rotorua wonder: the stunning pink and white terraces.
-This was used as an occasion to move the Anglican church to the site here.
-So today there are two churches in the village in addition to the Meeting House used for assemblies, marriages and funerals.
+In the village, they have two churches: a Catholic church, the original one, and an Anglican church.
+A big eruption occurred in 1850, destroying the previous Rotorua wonder: the stunning pink and white terraces.
+It was used as an occasion to move the Anglican church to the site here.
+So today, there are two churches in the village in addition to the Meeting House used for assemblies, marriages and funerals.

 Our Māori guide now shows where they prepare the traditional Hāngi meal in a steam box.
-When he was a child he used to have the job to place a couple of chickens in the box on the way to school.
-They then cooked slowly over the thermal heat during most of the day, and he picked them up again when returning from school – ready for the family’s dinner!
+When he was a child, he used to have the job to put a couple of chickens in the box on the way to school.
+They then cooked slowly over the thermal heat most of the day, and he picked them up again when returning from school – ready for the family’s dinner!

-Our Māori companion explains that the activity level in the pool changes all the time.
-What was pretty remarkable, though, was what happened during the Italian volcano Etna’s eruption in 2001.
-As a consequence of this eruption on the other side of the Earth, the water mirror in the cooking pool here decreased with several metres!
-According to our guide this geothermal connection surprised everyone!
+Our Māori companion explains that the activity level in the pool changes constantly.
+It is surprising what happened during the Italian volcano Etna’s eruption in 2001.
+As a consequence of this eruption on the other side of the Earth, the water mirror in the cooking pool here decreased by several metres!
+According to our guide, this geothermal connection surprised everyone!

-In addition to the kitchen pool and the steam box, the Māori families in general have a normal kitchen in the houses which they also use for cooking.
-In this way they adapt themselves to the modern lifestyle as well.
+In addition to the kitchen pool and the steam box, the Māori families generally have a normal kitchen in the houses, which they also use for cooking.
+In this way, they adapt themselves to the modern lifestyle as well.

 We also get an introduction to other Māori traditions like weaving, carving and tattooing.
 Tattoos play an important role in their society and their body tattoos are very symbolic.

-The bathing ritual is also important.
-One of the pools at the site is the common bath.
-Actually, there are a couple of pools with different temperatures.
-The hottest pool is 55 degrees centigrade (131 degrees Fahrenheit), but for instance the children’s bath is cooler.
+The bathing ritual is also significant.
+One of the pools at the site is the commune bath.
+There are a couple of pools with different temperatures.
+The hottest pool is 55 degrees centigrade (131 degrees Fahrenheit), but, for instance, the children’s bath is less hot.
 Grooves in the stone floor regulate the temperature in the adjacent pool.
 Our guide now encourages everyone to touch the water.
-Due to minerals it is very soft and feels like silk on the skin!
+Due to minerals, it is very soft and feels like silk on the skin!

-There are specific bath hours – outside the visitor hours – such that the families can have their daily bath undisturbed.
+There are specific bath hours outside the visitor hours, so the families can have their daily bath undisturbed.

 A visit to Whakarewarewa includes, in addition to the language lesson and the cultural insight provided in the guided tour of the village, the opportunity to take a self-guided walk on the grounds following the trails.
-Here you have the chance to take a closer look at all the boiling mud pools and other geothermal pools, as well as unpredictable geysers.
+Here, you can study all the boiling mud pools, other geothermal pools, and unpredictable geysers.

-You can do a boardwalk through the steam mist surrounding some of the hot pools.
-It is of course important not to leave the trails since the grounds outside can be both boiling hot as well as toxic!
+You can boardwalk through the steam mist surrounding some of the hot pools.
+Of course, it is essential not to leave the trails since the grounds outside can be both boiling and toxic!

 You will also get the chance to attend a passionate dance performance where the traditional performing art, the kappa haka, is demonstrated (haka means dance).
-It is a fascinating show where both men and women perform, dance and sing in the traditional way.
-It is storytelling when it is best – the talented dancers interpret and express some of their legends as well as war dance with a high intensity!
-Note that the dancers use their dilated pupils and tongues to scare the enemy!
+It is a fascinating show where both men and women perform, dance and sing traditionally.
+It is storytelling when best – the talented dancers interpret and express some of their legends and war dance with a high intensity!
+Note that the dancers use dilated pupils and tongues to scare the enemy!

-At the same time you will see them use traditional instruments in their performance – and you will get time to study the different tattoos they have on their bodies!
-A performance varies in intensity and emotions – and you will both hear loud shouts and screams, as well as soft, melodious singing.
+At the same time, you will see them use traditional instruments in their performance – and you will get time to study the different tattoos they have on their bodies!
+A performance varies in intensity and emotions – you will hear loud shouts, screams, and soft, ear-catching singing.

-Finally, you may also, besides the corn cobs, be able to try a genuine Hāngi meal – cooked in the steam box!
+Finally, you can also, in addition to the corn cobs, try a genuine Hāngi meal – cooked in the steam box!

 Today, visitors greatly help preserve the village and the Māori history, legends and traditions.